janis-commerce/aws-listeners/docs/s3-listener.md

 # S3listeners

+You can customize them with the following methods and getters:

 ## Configuration

 If you are working with serverless framework and want to use the serverless-s3-local plugin you need to config the enviroment variable S3_LOCAL_ENDPOINT